 - Amounts from the MSA used to pay qualified medical expenses - A qualified return of excess contributions - A qualified rollover - The fair market value of an MSA received by a surviving spouse who was the deceased account holder's named beneficiary

-For more information about the above items, see the department's MSA brochure, Pub 542.
+For more information about the above items, see the department's MSA brochure, Pub 542 at www.azdor.gov.

 L. Adjusted Basis in Property for Which You Have Claimed a Credit for Investment in Qualified Small Businesses